tqec/tqecd/pull/16/_sources/user_guide/quick_start.rst.txt

 The first step to use ``tqecd`` is to build a compatible quantum circuit.

-In short, compatible quantum circuits should be sequences of blocks that all follow the same scheme: they start with a possibly empty sequence of resets and continue by a possibly empty sequence of "computation gates" (i.e., any gate that is not a reset or a measurement) and end with a non-empty sequence of measurements.
+In short, compatible quantum circuits should be sequences of blocks that all follow the same scheme: they start with a possibly empty sequence of resets, continue by a possibly empty sequence of "computation gates" (i.e., any gate that is not a reset or a measurement) and end with a non-empty sequence of measurements.